CortexVacua/BINF4241-group30/Assignment 3/Part2.md

  the concrete gameboard object.

 This diagram shows the initialization of Gameboard and the possible state changes in one turn.

+There are not many methods that actually change the state of the Gameboard.
+The few that do are mentioned in the diagram and are self explanatory.
+Where needed some slight comments where added in the diagram to make it clearer.

 You can find a png file of the diagram called Part_2.png within the same folder in this repository.